 The original cartoon for the “Fabian Window”, a design commisioned by George Bernard Shaw in 1910, was given to William Morris by Jean Howson in January 1954 in memory of Emily and her daughter Caroline Townshend.

 The window was created to celebrate the founding of the Fabian Society and shows fellow Society members Sidney Webb, George Bernard Shaw, H G Wells and E R Pease, among others, helping to build “The New World”.
 The actual window was produced at the Morris Works at Merton Abbey Mills and is now on display in the library of the London School of Economics.

 In 1931, Emily Townshend, a former suffragette who lived in Wimbledon and a shareholder of this Society, together with her daughter Caroline, presented the stained glass windows to William Morris House.
 The windows, produced at the William Morris Works, had been given earlier to her husband by William Morris and were designed by Burne-Jones.

 The George Bernard Shaw Photograph

 In 1930, George Bernard Shaw sent a signed photograph of himself to be hung in William Morris House with the inscription:

 “William Morris and I preached the Gospel of Labour together on many occasions.
 Many respectable persons thought we deserved hanging.
 I am proud to hang in a hall dedicated to him.“

-Photograph of William Morris taken by Emery Walker and donated to the House, by May Morris (letter below)
+Photograph of William Morris taken by Sir Emery Walker and donated by him to the House in 1931, after the Society made an approach to May Morris in 1930 (a picture of the letter is below)